Percentage Rent Audit Guide: Breakpoints, Gross Sales, and Overpayment Recovery

 | Billed amount | Formula result | Landlord statement | Difference |

-After running reconciliations through CAMAudit, I usually look for the fastest way to collapse the dispute into one decisive mismatch.
+After testing reconciliation samples from published audit cases through CAMAudit, I usually look for the fastest way to collapse the dispute into one decisive mismatch.
 If the breakpoint is wrong, the issue is usually easy to explain.
 If the gross sales definition is wrong, the work shifts to backup documents and category-level proof.
 If the billed amount is wrong despite correct inputs, the dispute can often be resolved with a short, math-first explanation.

 A retail tenant pays: